PFAS - Status report on perennial pollutants in the textile industry

 Integrate actions on PFAS into the micropollutants plan.

-Who will be affected by the blanket PFAS ban and when will it apply?
+Who will be affected by the general PFAS ban and when will it apply?

-The ban covers all PFAS, including fluoropolymers such as PTFE, and is intended to be a comprehensive ban with only a few exceptions.
-This means that products containing PFAS will no longer be able to be manufactured or placed on the market and will affect imports from non-EU countries.
+The ban covers all PFAS, including fluoropolymers such as PTFE, and aims to be a complete ban with only a few exceptions.
+This means that products containing PFAS will no longer be manufactured or marketed and will affect imports from non-EU countries.
 This will apply 18 months after entry into force.

-In clothing and footwear, this will generally affect all applications, with individual exceptions for personal protective equipment (PPE).
-These applications will benefit from an additional transition period of 5 to 12 years, meaning the ban is expected to apply from 2031 to 2038.
+In the field of clothing and footwear, this will generally affect all applications, with individual exceptions for personal protective equipment (PPE).
+These applications will benefit from an additional transition period of 5 to 12 years, meaning the ban should apply from 2031 to 2038.

-Currently, PFAS-free alternatives exist for most, but not all, applications.
-Many in the textile industry are already finding good substitutes for PFAS on the market, for example PES membranes, but some companies specializing in textiles for PPE, for example for professional firefighters, might take some time to find alternatives offering a satisfactory level of functionality.
+Currently, PFAS-free alternatives exist for most applications, but not all.
+Many players in the textile industry already find good substitutes for PFAS on the market, such as PES membranes, but some companies specializing in textiles for PPE, for example for professional firefighters, may take some time to find alternatives offering a satisfactory level of functionality.
 The flexible implementation approach gives them time to find these alternatives.

 What are the solutions and alternatives to PFAS?

-As a replacement for these extremely risky chemicals often used in other membranes, the Sympatex membrane is made from polyetherester, a chain of polyester and polyether molecules.
+As a replacement for these extremely hazardous chemicals, often used in other membranes, the Sympatex membrane is made from polyetherester, a chain of polyester and polyether molecules.
 It is therefore environmentally friendly and gentle on the skin.
-The performance of fluorine-free polyester membranes and PTFE-based membranes is very similar, in terms of windproofness, breathability and waterproofing.
+The performance of fluorine-free polyester membranes and PTFE-based membranes is very similar in terms of windproofing, breathability, and waterproofness.

-In addition, Sympatex products are fully recyclable, just like a PET bottle.
-Not only is the membrane polyester based, but also the fabrics used to create the final product, the laminate, are polyester based.
-This mono-material concept allows us to easily return all laminates to the closed textile loop at the end of their life cycle and thus reduce textile waste.
+Additionally, Sympatex products are fully recyclable, just like a PET bottle.
+Not only is the membrane polyester-based, but the fabrics used to create the final product, the laminate, are also polyester-based.
+This mono-material concept allows us to easily return all laminates to the closed textile loop at the end of their life cycle, thereby reducing textile waste.

-To guarantee our environmentally friendly approach and our compliance with European regulations on chemicals (REACH), Sympatex carries out annual tests under the OEKO-TEX® STANDARD 100 label on membranes, tapes, laminates and components from manufacturers of textiles to ensure compliance with the latest REACH list of dangerous substances.
+To ensure our environmentally friendly approach and compliance with the European chemical regulation (REACH), Sympatex conducts annual tests under the OEKO-TEX® STANDARD 100 label on membranes, tapes, laminates, and components from textile manufacturers to guarantee compliance with the latest REACH hazardous substances list.

-Using a fluorocarbon-free, eco-friendly DWR (durable water repellent) finish for textiles is a no-brainer.
-Since 2008, only fluorocarbon-free DWR has been used for Sympatex products.
+Using a fluorocarbon-free and environmentally friendly DWR (durable water repellent) finish for textiles is a given.
+Since 2008, only fluorocarbon-free DWRs have been used for Sympatex products.

-Sympatex is listed as an evaluated alternative to PFAS membranes on the Chemsec Marketplace, a platform that brings together all innovations in green chemistry in one place, making it easier for businesses to choose safer solutions.
+Sympatex is listed as an evaluated alternative to PFAS membranes on the Chemsec market, a platform that brings together all green chemistry innovations in one place, thus facilitating the choice of safer solutions for companies.

-On a political level, Sympatex has been campaigning intensively for many years for a ban on PTFE and fluorine-based water-repellent coatings in the textile industry .
-Playing an active role in this process and protecting the environment and people from these substances is an issue that is particularly close to our hearts.
+At a political level, Sympatex has been campaigning intensively for many years to ban PTFE and fluorine-based water-repellent coatings in the textile industry.
+Playing an active role in this process and protecting the environment and people from these substances is a matter very close to our hearts.

 LEARN MORE about PFAS